American Federation of Musicians: Petrillo strikes

 Labor leader James Petrillo took command of the AFM in 1940.
 He took a stronger stance, challenging technological unemployment.
 Among the most significant AFM actions was the 1942–44 musicians' strike (sometimes called the "Petrillo ban"), orchestrated to pressure record companies to agree to a royalty system more beneficial to the musicians.
 The strike forced the recording industry to establish a royalty on recording sales to employ musicians at live performances.
 This resulted in the Music Performance Trust Fund (MPTF), which was established in 1948 and continues to sponsor free live performances throughout the US and Canada.
 When the MPTF began disbursals, it became the largest single employer of live musicians in the world.

 Petrillo organized a second recording ban from January 1 to December 14, 1948, in response to the Taft–Hartley Act.

 In the 1950s, the MPTF was reapportioned to form the AFM Pension Fund and the Sound Recording Special Payment Fund.

 Numerous labor actions in the following decades improved industry standards and working conditions for musicians.
 New agreements covered TV programs, cable TV, independent films and video games.
 Pension funds were established and musicians also secured groundbreaking contracts providing royalties for digital transmissions and from recordings of live performances.

+Petrillo maintained his presidency of Chicago's AFM Local 10 from 1922 until 1962 when an insurgent group of musicians, collectively called Chicago Musicians for Union Democracy (CMUD), ran a slate of candidates against him.
+Pianist Barney Richards, a CMUD member, beat Petrillo by less than 100 votes.
+Richards was a fan of jazz music and said to Downbeat Magazine "I feel very strongly that jazz is an art form.
+It is part of our musical heritage."